fusebit/everyauth-express/README.md

   --clientSecret "{your-client-secret}
 ```

-Configuration parameters of a service are durably stored by EveryAuth as part of your Fusebit account.
+EveryAuth durably stores the configuration parameters of a service as part of your Fusebit account.

-You can check the current configuration of a service with `everyauth service get {name}`, and list available services with `everyauth service ls`.
+You can check the current configuration of a service with `everyauth service get {name}` and list available services with `everyauth service ls`.

 ## EveryAuth CLI reference

-The EveryAuth CLI is used to manage the configuration of the services you want to authorize to from your app.
+The EveryAuth CLI manages the configuration of the services you want to authorize from your app.
 You can install the CLI with:

 ```bash
 npm install -g @fusebit/everyauth-cli